Morningstar Names OAKM a Top Active ETF for 2026: A 5-Year Outlook

 - Expense Ratio: 0.08%

-From a tax efficiency perspective, OAKM presents a mixed profile.
-The fund’s distribution yield currently stands at 4.2%, with approximately 65% of distributions classified as qualified dividends, which are taxed at preferential rates for U.S. investors.
-However, the fund’s active management style has resulted in higher capital gains distributions compared to passive alternatives, averaging 0.3% annually over the past three years, which may impact after-tax returns for taxable accounts.
+OAKM’s distribution yield currently stands at 4.2%, with approximately 65% of its distributions classified as qualified dividends.
+This classification is advantageous for U.S. investors since qualified dividends are taxed at lower rates.
+However, the fund’s active management style has led to higher capital gains distributions, averaging 0.3% annually over the past three years, which could affect after-tax returns for investors in taxable accounts.

-The geopolitical landscape, particularly the recent escalation in Middle Eastern tensions following the US-Israeli strikes in Iran, has created both opportunities and risks for energy investments.
-With Qatar’s temporary shutdown of LNG production and ongoing supply disruptions in the region, energy infrastructure assets like those held in OAKM may benefit from increased global demand for alternative energy transportation routes.
+The current geopolitical landscape presents both opportunities and challenges for energy investments.
+The recent escalation of tensions in the Middle East, particularly following U.S.-Israeli strikes in Iran, has created uncertainty in energy supply chains.
+With Qatar’s temporary shutdown of LNG production and ongoing disruptions in the region, OAKM could benefit from increased global demand for alternative energy transportation routes.